HL7/davinci-ecdx/input/pagecontent/task-based-approach.md

 #### Purpose of Use

-The current state of healthcare data exchange is typically limited to a single, well-known and pre-established purpose-of-use (POU).
-The CDex Task Data Request Profile defines an optional element representing the POU for the requested data with several codes defined in the [CDex Purpose of Use Value Set].
-This element defines a potentially new way to exchange data and <span class="bg-success" markdown="1">dynamically provide additional granularity for the POU.</span><!-- new-content -->
+The current state of healthcare data exchange is typically limited to a single, well-known and pre-established purpose-of-use (POU). <span class="bg-success" markdown="1">The CDex Task Data Request Profile defines an optional element representing a new way to dynamically provide additional granularity for the POU using codes defined in the [CDex Purpose of Use Value Set].
+The value set page documents and illustrate the hierarchy where the child concepts have an IS-A relationship with the parents that rolls up to the [45 CFR 164.506 Treatment, Payment, and Health Care Operations (TPO)] concepts. </span><!-- new-content -->

-If the Data Source supports this element, <span class= "bg-success" markdown= "1"> a transaction level POU permits greater discrimination than "Treatment, Payment, or Health Care Operations (TPO)" which is typically used today.</span><!-- new-content --> It may even differ from the default purpose of use for that data-consuming system.
-It allows the Data Source to make necessary decisions about whether to provide the information or whether/how to filter the information.
+If the Data Source supports this element, <span class= "bg-success" markdown= "1"> a transaction level POU permits greater discrimination than "Treatment, Payment, or Health Care Operations (TPO)" which is typically used today.
+It may even differ from the default purpose of use for that data-consuming system. </span><!-- new-content --> It allows the Data Source to make necessary decisions about whether to provide the information or whether/how to filter the information.
 The example transactions below illustrate the POU element usage.

 #### Work Queues